blank medical power of attorney texas blank medical power of attorney texas

 3. Successor Agent(s): If the primary agent cannot serve, successor agents ensure continuity.
 Include full details for any alternate agents to address future contingencies.

-4. Authority Granted: Clearly define the scope of the powers granted to the agent.
-Specify any limitations, ensuring decisions reflect the principal’s healthcare preferences.
+4. Authority Granted: Clearly define the scope of the powers granted to the agent and specify any limitations, ensuring decisions reflect the principal’s healthcare preferences.

-5. Effective Date and Duration: Indicate when the agent’s authority begins, such as upon incapacity, and specify if there’s an expiration or if it’s durable, lasting until revoked or upon the principal’s death.
+5. Effective Date and Duration: Indicate when the agent’s authority begins, such as upon incapacity, and specify whether it expires or is durable, lasting until revoked or upon the principal’s death.

-5. Not Reviewing with Legal Counsel: Omission of expert review can overlook critical legal nuances.
+11. Not Reviewing with Legal Counsel: The omission of expert review can overlook critical legal nuances.
 Consulting an attorney can ensure the document aligns with Texas laws and personal wishes.

 Legal Considerations And Limitations